24 Hours Hotline: +86 137-3541-1378

 • Place&Transport: Xi'an

-• Today's Activities: Terracotta Warriors and Horses Museum, Big Wild Goose Pagoda, Muslim Quarter
+• Today's Activities: Terracotta Warriors and Horses Museum, Big Wild Goose Pagoda, Xi’an Tang Dynasty Sleepless City

 • Accommodation: 4-star, 5-star, or unique local brand hotels